Tyrowo/tyro_work/README.md

 though i guess i'm being a little hypocritical because I don't want to learn how to finesse the animations myself...
 Taking the time to learn how to do animations myself seems like overkill?

+add stackoverflow profile to socials if I get enough karma that it's not just a fresh account

 ## Deployment To-Do
 done - set up nameservers for webhosting